jordans1882/autorice_script/README.md

-# Auto-rice scripts
+# Mise en Place
-This repo contains a script to auto-rice a new Arch based linux machine
+This repo contains a script for my computational mise en place.
+The name of this repo is in regards to everything needing to be in place before I begin my computational cooking.
+It's also a tongue-in-cheek reference to my inability to work without my dotfiles/system being in perfect working order.
+Hence my aptitude for procrastination since I assume they are never in working order.

-To install the system, simply run the following in terminal
+To install my system, simply run the following in terminal
 ```{bash}
 curl -LO https://raw.githubusercontent.com/jordans1882/autorice_script/master/autorice.sh
 bash autorice.sh